-9. COURSES and MARKS
+10. COURSES and MARKS

-See "Courses and Marks" attachment (below) for a description of the courses that may be used, including how each will be designated with flags and the direction and order the competitors shall round the marks.
+See "Courses and Marks" attachment (below) for a description of the courses that may be used, the flag signals used to designate each course, and directions on how to sail each course.

-10. MARKS
+11. MARKS

-- 10.1 The marks designated as W, J, and L in the attachment will be orange cylinders. - 10.2 The offset mark, if used, will be a small orange ball. - 10.3 New marks as provided in instruction 12.2 will be large yellow cylinders. - 10.4 The start pin is a white cylinder with a red flag on top. - 10.5 The finish pin is a white cylinder with a blue flag on top.
+- 11.1 The marks designated as W, J, and L in the attachment will be orange cylinders. - 11.2 The offset mark, if used, will be a small orange ball. - 11.3 New marks as provided in instruction 13.2 will be large yellow cylinders. - 11.4 The start pin is a white cylinder with a red flag on top. - 11.5 The finish pin is a white cylinder with a blue flag on top.

-11. THE START
+12. THE START

-- 11.1 Races will be started using RRS 26, with the warning signal made 5 minutes before the starting signal.
-A series of short blasts will precede the warning signal. - 11.2 The start will be between an orange flag on the signal boat and the course side of a small white cylinder with a red flag. - 11.3 Boats whose warning signal has not been made shall avoid the starting area during the starting sequence for other classes. - 11.4 The race committee may attempt to hail On Course Side (OCS) boats.
-Failure to receive a hail or for a hail to be made, the order of hails made, or failure to receive any communications to the fleet shall not be cause for redress.
-This changes RRS 62.1(a) and complies with 41(d). - 11.5 A boat starting later than the start of the next fleet after her start shall be scored Did Not Start (DNS).
+- 12.1 Races will be started using RRS 26, with the warning signal made 5 minutes before the starting signal.
+A series of short blasts will precede the warning signal. - 12.2 The start will be between an orange flag on the signal boat and the course side of a small white cylinder with a red flag. - 12.3 Boats whose warning signal has not been made shall stay clear of the starting area and the finish line during the starting sequence for other classes. - 12.4 Individual Recalls will be signaled in accordance with RRS 29.1.
+Additionally, the Race Committee will attempt to notify OCS boats via hail on VHF-68.
+This modifies RRS 29. - 12.5 Failure to transmit or receive an OCS notification, promptness of the notification, or a boat's position in the notification sequence, shall not be considered grounds for granting redress.
+This changes

+- RRS 62.1(a). - 12.6 A boat starting later than the start of the next fleet after her start shall be scored Did Not Start (DNS).
 This changes RRS A4 and A10.

-12. CHANGE OF THE FIRST AND SUBSEQUENT LEGS OF THE COURSE
+13. CHANGE OF THE FIRST AND SUBSEQUENT LEGS OF THE COURSE

-- 12.1 To change the first leg of the course, the race committee will lay a yellow mark and display the C-flag from the signal boat before the warning signal and remove the original mark as soon as practicable. - 12.2 To change the 2nd or subsequent leg of the course, the race committee will lay a new mark (or move the finishing line) and remove the original mark as soon as practicable.
-When in a subsequent change a new mark is replaced, it will be replaced by an original mark.
+- 13.1 To change the first leg of the course, the race committee will lay a yellow mark and display the C-flag from the signal boat before the warning signal and remove the original mark as soon as practicable. - 13.2 To change the 2nd or subsequent leg of the course, the race committee will lay a new mark (or move the finishing line) and remove the original mark as soon as practicable.
+When in a subsequent change a new mark is replaced, it will be replaced by an original mark. - 13.3 Additionally, the Race Committee may notify of course changes to boats via hail on VHF-68.
+This modifies RRS 33. - Failure to transmit or receive a notification, promptness of the notification, or a boat's position in the notification sequence, shall not be considered grounds for granting redress.
+This changes RRS 62.1(a).

-13. THE FINISH
+14. THE FINISH

-The finish line will be between a blue flag on the RC boat and the course side of a small white cylinder with a blue flag.
+14.1 The finish line will be between a blue flag on the RC boat and the course side of a small white cylinder with a blue flag.

-14. TIME LIMIT
+15. TIME LIMIT

-- 14.1 The time limit will be 90 minutes for the first boat to finish in each class. - 14.2 Boats still racing 30 minutes after the first boat that sails the course and finishes will be scored TLE (time limit expired).
-"TLE" will be calculated per rule A5.3.
-The race committee will have final judgment in this decision.
-This changes rule 35, rule A5.2, and adds "TLE" to scoring abbreviations in A10.
+- The time limit will be 90 minutes for the first boat to finish in each class.
+Boats still racing 30 minutes after the first boat that sails the course and finishes will be scored TLE (time limit expired).
+The race committee will have final judgment in determining time limits.
+This changes rule 35, rule A5.2, and adds "TLE" to scoring abbreviations in A10. - 15.2 A boat scored TLE shall be scored points for the finishing place two more than the points scored by the last boat that finished within the Finishing Window.
+This changes RRS 35, A5.1, A5.2 and A10.

-15. PENALTY SYSTEM
+16. PENALTY SYSTEM